Meet One of Pakistan’s Pioneering Women Judges

 March 27, 2019

-The law is an overwhelmingly male profession in Pakistan.
+The law is a predominantly male profession in Pakistan.
 While women are now a significant presence in the nation’s law schools, female lawyers are rare, and judges even rarer.
 The patriarchal culture that prevails in the country generally deems women “unsuited” for the rough and tumble of legal practice, and they are routinely discouraged, in ways both subtle and overt, from joining the profession.

 But with determination and persistence, a few women have broken the mold.
 Shazia Kausar is a judge, and a woman, in Punjab’s Okara district who has defied the gender stereotypes.
 Her swift ascent in her chosen profession has set an encouraging example for other women in the law.